dan046/100-days-of-code/log.md

 ### Day 13: August 04, 2023

-**Today's Progress**: JavaScript Refresher Fundamentals: Dynamic Nature of Objects, Constructor Property, Functions are Objects, Value vs. Reference Types
+**Today's Progress**: JavaScript Refresher Fundamentals:
+1. Dynamic Nature of Objects
+2. Constructor Property
+3. Functions are Objects
+4. Value vs. Reference Types

 **Thoughts**
 Learned about the dynamic nature of objects, constructor properties, functions which are actually objects, difference between value and reference types.
 Values are independent and are copied by their value.
 References on the other hand are copied by their reference.